bosonphoton/AbstractedGaussianPrototypes/README.md

-### Abstracted Gaussian Prototypes for One Shot Concept Learning
+### Abstracted Gaussian Prototypes for One Shot Concept Learning (Omniglot Challenge)

 - All visual turing test questions are stored in folder "Final Question Sets"
 - Visual turing test judge raw responses are stored in "vtt.csv"